 Unknown persons set fire to two benches in the altar room of the funeral chapel in Treysa on November 21st.
 The benches in the interior of the church were set on fire with paper waste and presumably fire accelerators.
 The fire caused considerable soot damage, but the building remained intact.
 The damage was estimated at 500 euros.

-Police completed their forensic investigation of an explosion in an events hall owned by the St. Afrem Syrian Orthodox Church.
+Police completed a forensic investigation of an explosion in an events hall owned by the St. Afrem Syrian Orthodox Church.
 The hall, rented from the church for events such as parties and wedding receptions, was empty at the time of the explosion.
-Police said they are still investigating who was behind the attack and the motives remain unclear.
+Police said the explosion was the result of a homemade incendiary device, but have not identified a perpetrator.

 A man caused panic in the Paris metro on July 14th when he threatened the passengers with a knife, screaming "I am a Muslim and I target all Catholics."
 The police took the 23-year-old Egyptian "Emad F." into custody.